-Annual flowers, on the other hand, are planted, grow, bloom, and seed all in the space of one year.
+On the other hand, annual flowers are planted, grow, bloom, and seed all in the space of one year.
 Annuals live for only one growing season and need to be replaced every spring (although some do their best to spread their seeds during summer and fall before they die).
-Gardeners that grow annual flowers must plant new seeds every year in order to ensure that their garden continues.
+Gardeners that grow annual flowers must plant new seeds yearly to ensure their garden continues.
 Furthermore, annual flowers each require different care and treatment in order to achieve their showy look, making the yearly planting of annual flowers rather time-consuming for some.

 Many types of perennial flowers take a full year to grow and strengthen themselves, producing no flowers during this time.
 Annual plants also are less confined to specific regions.
 Because they grow for just one season, gardeners of annual plants don’t have to worry about how cold the winters are for a specific plant to survive.
-Furthermore, because annual flowers are replaced year after year, a gardener is freer to customize his or her garden every summer or fall according to their preferences.
+Furthermore, because annual flowers are replaced year after year, a gardener can customize their garden every summer or fall according to their preferences.

 Apart from annual flowers, there is another class of flowers that competes with perennial flowers in some people’s gardens.
-These flowers are called biennial flowers because their life cycle lasts for two years.
+These are called biennial flowers because their life cycle lasts two years.
 During the first year, they grow to be small plants.
 They do not bloom until their second year of life, so in order to keep a garden vibrant, a gardener will plant biennials every year to ensure that there are always some in bloom.
-Unfortunately, this means that biennial flowers still require more work than perennials though they do offer variety and beauty to a garden in exchange for the time investment.
+Unfortunately, this means that biennial flowers still require more work than perennials though they offer a garden variety and beauty in exchange for the time investment.

-That being said, it is hard to dislike perennial plants when you look at everything they have to offer to a garden.
+That being said, it is hard to dislike perennial plants when looking at everything they offer to a garden.
 They need little care and will keep your garden looking lovely for years to come.
-There is a lot of variety among perennials, with each plant offering something different to a garden.
+Perennials have a lot of variety, with each plant offering something different to a garden.
 Here are a few of the best-returning flowers for your garden.

-Peonies are remarkably long-lived, lasting at least 20 years with some plants surviving for even longer.
-They handle the cold very well and can survive winters that get as cold as -30 degrees Fahrenheit.
-They require relatively low levels of maintenance, and their durability means that you can trust them to survive on their own.
+Peonies are remarkably long-lived, lasting at least 20 years, with individual plants routinely surviving for 50+ years.
+They handle the cold very well and can survive winters as cold as -30 degrees Fahrenheit.
+They require relatively low maintenance levels, and their durability means that you can trust them to survive on their own.

 2. Daylily (Hemerocallis)

-Daylilies are easily one of the best and most popular flowers for perennial gardens.
-They display brighter colors than most other perennial flowers and stay in bloom for several months (from June to October).
-Daylilies are also a fairly compact plant, making them able to fit into whichever plot you might want to have a little bit more color.
+Daylilies are easily one of the most popular flowers for perennial gardens.
+They display brighter colors than most other perennial flowers and stay in bloom for several months (usually June to September).
+Daylilies are also fairly compact plants, making them able to fit into whichever plot you might want to have a little bit more color.

 Because of their popularity, daylilies have been bred into a variety of forms and colors, with blossoms ranging from yellow and white to pink and purple.
 Their different types also offer a variety of forms, from trumpeted petals to recurved ones.